ariogunawan/POC-Oanda-Trading-Robot-API/README.md

 # to do
 ## Create a monitoring, which consist of:
 a.
-- [ ] Check if there's a running flag, if yes - exit send error message, else set running flag as true
+- [x] Check if there's a running flag, if yes - exit

 b.
 Price update
 - [x] Pulled the latest recorded price from the database as X
 - [x] Pull the Oanda price from X to today as Y

-~~- [ ] Check if we are approaching weekends and when to start a new weekday, if true then exit~~
+~~Check if we are approaching weekends and when to start a new weekday, if true then exit~~

 - [ ] If false - then Insert Y into the database where not exists in X

 c.